This post was contributed by Jared Cornell, Customer and Marketing Specialist at ProProfs.

 There is More to Digital Transformation than Technology

-- Successful transformation requires human empowerment, leadership, and ecosystems for leveraging technologies and human talent.
+- Successful transformation requires human empowerment, leadership, and ecosystems for leveraging technologies for digital transformation and human talent.

-The adoption of Artificial Intelligence can be another major roadblock as there is no general consensus among the consumers.
+The adoption of AI in eCommerce can be another major roadblock as there is no general consensus among the consumers.
 While some favor it, others are equally fearful.
 A study by Pegasystems sheds light on some key figures.

 - 60% of people think AI alone cannot be trusted to make final decisions on an enterprise level.